-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The school makes every effort to work in partnership with, and support of, all parents and carers.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The school makes every effort to work in partnership with, and support of, all parents and carers.
 Parents are encouraged to engage in 1:1 reading and support with home school activities.
 The parents/carers are invited to attend parent/carer evenings.
 A yearly questionnaire takes account of parental views about the school.
 Parent/carers know who to contact if they have any concerns.
-Staff are available at the beginning and end of each school day to promote the school's ethos of engaging in friendly discussions to share information.
 The website is updated to enable parents/carers to understand what their young person is learning.
 Parents and carers are informed about the progress of their children through: Termly progress reports Parent Evenings End of Year reports.
-Parents/carers are invited to open sessions Parents may contact school at any time about concerns.
+Parents/carers are invited to open sessions within the school: Music assemblies; Harvest festivals; school plays; sports days; class trips etc. The school invites Parents/carers to share Parents may contact school at any time about concerns.
 Referrals to a range of available family services can be made through Family Services.
-Parents invited to SEND information evenings such as Dyslexia, as appropriate.
-Parents are formerly invited to attend SEN reviews three times a year.
+Parents invited to SEND information evenings as appropriate e.g. dyslexia Parents are formerly invited to attend SEN reviews three times a year, usually conducted as part of Parent Progress meetings.
 The views and opinions of Parents/Carers are actively sought through Early Support/TAC, SEN and EHCP review meetings.
 The views and opinions of Parents/carers are actively sought through annual EHCP review meetings.
 Parents are encouraged to engage in 1:1 reading and support with home school activities.
 Extra parent meetings offered to discuss individual needs.
-Tarenes, earers are invited to open sessions